Spirit of the Brush: Qigong for Creative Awakening

-January 11 – May 31, 2026 (No class on February 8)
+January 11 to March 22, 2026 (No class on February 8)

 This first-of-its-kind and in-depth course, created and taught by Lorelei Chang, brings together over forty years of her cultivation in both Qigong and Chinese calligraphy.
-Blending Asian arts of brush work, meditation, culture, philosophy, and language in Qigong and name of acupuncture points for self healing.
+Blending Asian arts of brush work, meditation, culture, philosophy, and language in Qigong and acupuncture points for self healing.
 This course offers a profound exploration of Asian arts in many areas as well as a profound Qigong form that created based on the eight basic brush stroke.

 Students will uncover the relationship between body, mind, and brush—how the flowing movement of Qi within the body mirrors the living energy expressed through the stroke of ink.
 Each session combines gentle Qigong and Taiji-inspired exercises to nurture stillness, balance, and internal strength, alongside calligraphy practice to embody the principles of flow, alignment, and intention that unite both arts.